Zoltun456/Archipelago-BG3-ToT/README.md

 ### 5. Play and connect

-Recommended test flow:

-1. Launch BG3 with the three mods active.
+1. Launch BG3 with the mods active.
-2. Load into camp or tav mode.
-3. Connect the BG3 Archipelago client.
+2. Connect the BG3 Archipelago client.
-4. Start Trials and play normally to earn checks.
+3. Start Trials and play normally to earn checks.

-## Important Files To Edit
+## Important Files

 ### `trials_unlock_catalog.json`